43 Group

-The 43 Group was an English anti-fascist group set up by Jewish ex-servicemen after the Second World War.
+The 43 Group was a British anti-fascist group set up by Jewish ex-servicemen after the Second World War.
 They did this when, upon returning to London, they encountered British fascist organisations such as Jeffrey Hamm's British League of Ex-Servicemen and later Oswald Mosley's new fascist party, the Union Movement.
 The activities of these fascist groups included antisemitic speeches in public places, and from the rank-and-file fascists, violent attacks on London Jews and Jewish property.
 Group members broke up far-right meetings, infiltrated fascist groups, and attacked the fascists in street fighting.

 Their newspaper, On Guard, was published from 1947 to 1949.

 Early history and activities

 The name "43 Group" came from the number of people in the room of Maccabi House (a Jewish sports centre in Hampstead, London) during the group's founding meeting in April 1946.
 Those who convened the initial meeting included: